CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 - *Ingress queue length* shows information about ingress buffer utilization over time.
 - *Counter* shows information about bandwidth utilization for a port over time.
 - *Latency* shows information about packet latency over time.
-- *Packet and buffer* shows information about all packets, good and dropped packets, and queue occupancy for the ingress and egress queue.
+- *Packet and buffer* shows information about all, good, and dropped packets, and ingress and egress queue occupancy.

 {{%notice note%}}
 Cumulus Linux supports: